-As described in Chapter ??
+As described in Section ??
 (Section 3.7), the performance of many systems can be improved by overlapping communication and computation.
 Nonblocking collective operations combine the potential to utilize overlap and avoid synchronization of nonblocking point-topoint operations with the optimized implementation and message scheduling of collective operations [1, 4].
 One way of doing this would be to perform the collective operation in a separate thread.
 An alternative mechanism that often leads to better performance (i.e., avoids context switching, scheduler overheads, and thread management [2]) is the use of nonblocking collective communication.
-The model is similar to point-to-point communications ??
-(Section 3).
+The model is similar to point-to-point communications described in Section ??
+(Section 3.7).
 A nonblocking start call is used to initiate a collective communication, which is eventually completed by a separate call.
 As in the nonblocking point-to-point case, the communication may progress independently of the computations at all participating processes.
 Nonblocking collective communication can also be used to mitigate synchronizing effects of collective operations by running them in the "background."
-In addition to enabling communication-computation overlap, nonblocking collective operations can be used to perform collective operations on overlapping communicators which would lead to deadlocks with blocking operations.
+In addition to enabling communication-computation overlap, nonblocking collective operations can be used to perform collective operations on overlapping communicators that would lead to deadlocks with blocking operations.
 The semantic advantages can also be useful in combination with point-to-point communication.

-As in the point-to-point case, all start calls are local and return immediately with a request handle ??
-(Section 3.7.1), irrespective of the status of other processes.
+As in the point-to-point case, all start calls are local and return immediately with a request handle (Section ??
+(Section 3.7.1)), irrespective of the status of other processes.
 Multiple nonblocking collective communications can be outstanding on a single communicator.
-If the call causes some system resource to be exhausted, then it will fail and return an error code.
-Quality implementations of MPI should ensure that this happens only in "pathological"
+If the nonblocking call causes some system resource to be exhausted, then it will fail and generate an MPI exception.
+Quality implementations of MPI should ensure that this happens only in "pathological" cases.

-cases.
 That is, an MPI implementation should be able to support a large number of pending nonblocking operations.

 A nonblocking collective call indicates that the system may start copying data out of the send buffer and into the receive buffer.
-All associated send buffers should not be modified and all associated receive buffers should not be accessed between the initiation and the completion of a nonblocking collective operation.
+Collective operations are considered to be locally complete when the local part of the operation has been performed (i.e., the semantics of the collective operation are guaranteed and MPI_TEST called with the request would return true).
+All associated send buffers should not be modified and all associated receive buffers should not be accessed between the initiation and the local completion of a nonblocking collective operation.
 Collective operations complete locally when the local part of the operation has been performed (i.e., the semantics of the collective operation are guaranteed) and all buffers can be accessed.
 Similarly to the blocking case, completion does not imply that other processes have completed or even started the operation.
 However, calling blocking completion functions (e.g., MPI_WAIT) may synchronize the calling processes.

 All request test and completion functions (e.g., MPI_WAIT) described in Section ??
 (Section 3.7.3) are supported for nonblocking collective communications.
-Mixing of different request types (i.e., any combination of collective requests, I/O requests, generalized requests, or point-to-point requests) in functions that enable multiple completions ??
-(Section 3.7.5) is allowed.
+Mixing of different request types (i.e., any combination of collective requests, I/O requests, generalized requests, or point-to-point requests) in functions that enable multiple completions (Section ??
+(Section 3.7.5)) is allowed.
 Calling MPI_REQUEST_FREE or MPI_CANCEL for a request associated with a nonblocking collective is erroneous.